shleen/psd-lambda-functions/README.md

 2. Time Series Analysis
     - You can find this at Create Reports > Focus on - Time Series Analysis
     - We use this report to get the number of job postings on a monthly basis for each SSOC that we're tracking.
 These numbers give us a sense of the industry's demand for each occupation.

+### United States Bureau of Labour Statistics
+The Bureau of Labor Statistics is a unit of the United States Department of Labor.
+It is the principal fact-finding agency for the U.S. government in the broad field of labor economics and statistics and serves as a principal agency of the U.S. Federal Statistical System.

+We intend to incorporate the following as part of our policy questions:
+1. Demand/Vacancies for Tech Occupations with respect to US
+2. Which sectors have the highest employment of tech occupations

+In particular,

 ### QS
 This is Quacquarelli Symonds rankings.
 Specifically, we filter by Computer Science and Information Systems since we are interested in tech degrees.
 We want to extract five main things.